willswats/react-pomodoro/README.md

 ## General Information

 I built this project to familiarise myself with TypeScript, moreover, I needed a pomodoro timer.
+It's built with React and React Redux.

 ## Features